 We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
 We may also notify you in other ways from time to time about the processing of your personal information.

 If you have any questions about this privacy notice, please contact us using the above contact details

-Last updated: [DATE]
+Last updated: 20/08/18